 Bucks Seeks Applicants for Metalwork Training Program

-Mandatory info sessions will be held June 18 and 25 at the Epstein Campus at Lower Bucks for the 12-week program that starts August 6 in Bristol
+Mandatory info session will be held today at the Epstein Campus at Lower Bucks for the 12-week program that starts August 6 in Bristol

 To meet employer demand for skilled workers, Bucks County Community College is offering a free Metalwork Training program for those who are unemployed or underemployed.